 For so many of us, the thought of a juicy grilled burger for lunch topped with velvety, melting Swiss, cheddar, Jarlsberg, gruyere, pepper jack, muenster, bleu cheese–even traditional American cheese is enough to bring us up from the beach or straight off the trail.
-In the kitchen or as the star of a backyard barbeque or hibachi picnic in the park, creative cheeseburgers can be crowned with bacon, tomato (try sun dried!), red onion, guacamole, teriyaki sauce, sauerkraut, relish, barbeque sauce, sautéed onions and mushrooms, roasted eggplant, chili, pineapple, ham, salsa, chipotle or jalapeno peppers–or maybe a tasty grouping of these (why stop at one or two?)!
+In the kitchen or as the star of a backyard barbecue or hibachi picnic in the park, creative cheeseburgers can be crowned with bacon, tomato (try sun-dried!), red onion, guacamole, teriyaki sauce, sauerkraut, relish, barbecue sauce, sautéed onions and mushrooms, roasted eggplant, chili, pineapple, ham, salsa, chipotle or jalapeno peppers–or maybe a tasty grouping of these (why stop at one or two?)!

 Bleu Cheese Burgers

 2 tablespoon plain yogurt